-Don’t forget though , for all their beauty, plants can also be the messiest part of your landscape.
-If you value your relaxation time, be sure to select low maintenance varieties.
+Don’t forget that for all their beauty, plants can also be the messiest part of your landscape.
+If you value your relaxation time, be sure to select low-maintenance varieties.

 Paving is an ideal choice for swimming pool landscaping.
 While you want to create a stunning pool area, be sure not to ignore the more practical considerations such as safety.

 First, ensure that your potential surface is made from a material that is not slippery when wet.
 Also, the surface should be sloped away from the pool to stop rainwater from carrying dirt back into the pool.